JStans12/professional_skills/README.md

 # Professional Skills Curriculum & Resources

-## Overview of Professional Skills Instruction at Turing
 Professional Skills instruction at Turing is a three-fold focus:
   * Pre-Turing:
      * Before students begin at Turing, they are given a survey to self-assess their professional skills.
 The Community Affairs Manager (Allison) will use this information to create initial action plans and suggestions for students.